ample/gatsby-remark-ample/README.md

 1. Makes querying data by type much simpler (no filters required).
 2. Removes properties that are irrelevant to a group of objects.
-3. Enables markdown and image processing in conjunction with Gatsby's development server (i.e. solves a bug we were seeing before using this plugin).
+3. Adds markdown, image, and SEO processing.

-The way structured data works is that it looks for a field at the top level of the frontmatter in nodes processed as MarkdownRemark.
+The way structured data works is that it looks for a field at the top level of the frontmatter in nodes processed as `MarkdownRemark`.
 (This is the `modelField` option.)
-If it finds the field, it will create a new node of that type, maintaining a relationship to the MarkdownRemark node and its parent, the File node.
+If it finds the field, it will create a new node of that type, maintaining a relationship to the `MarkdownRemark` node.

+### Creating structured child nodes

 Say there's a file in `src/content/pages/index.md` that looks like this: